Markay12/MarkInfo-Projects/_posts/2022-01-04-talkingtostrangers.md

 This chapter begins where we started with the topic of Sylvia Plath and brings up two ideas/concepts.
 These two are the concept of coupling and suicide.
 Both go hand in hand, however, coupling can be used for almost any event that happens around us.

-Going back to chapter one we learn of Sylvia Plath and her suicide because of a police officer who made some bad technical decisions when executing a traffic stop.
+Going back to chapter one we learn of Sylvia Plath and her suicide because of her being coupled to the idea of clean suicide.
+Which was clearly evident in her poetry.

 This story is what brings in suicide and how coupling relates to it.